Ryanself/Linux-os/README.md

 # Linux-os
-learn and update on weekend/spare time.
+learn and update in weekend/spare time.